 In times of cash-redundant schooling and increasing mental health, it is important to consider the research on using digital technology in the classroom.
-(Hear the research).

-This list is compiled to suggest an ICT toolkit for all teachers to consider.
+When I wrote this blog in 2015, I asked readers to consider what their top-10 ICT hardware/software solutions would be for their classrooms and is compiled to suggest an ICT toolkit for all teachers to consider.
 More can be found in the book below …